notsatan/auto-sub/README.md

 ### Compiling from source

-Note: These instructions are to generate an executable from the source-code by yourself.
-If you want an easier solution, check out the [installation section](#installation) to download a pre-compiled executable.
+*Note: These instructions are to generate an executable from the source-code by yourself.
+If you want an easier solution, follow the instructions above to download a pre-compiled executable.*

 Make sure you have [Go](https://golang.org/) installed.
 [Download Go](https://golang.org/dl/) for your system if required.